-There are plenty of ways to pay for your gap year, including:
+Either way, there are plenty of ways to fund your trip, including:

 - organising a fundraising event and asking friends and family to sponsor you

-- selling items you no longer need either online or at a car boot sale
+- selling items you no longer need either online using a site such as eBay or at a car boot sale

 Budgeting is important to keep track of what you're spending, even before you set off on your travels.
-Whenever you go to buy something in the shops, consider what the same amount of money would get you on your gap year - for example, £1 will buy you lunch in Thailand, while £3 will buy you a night's accommodation in India.
+Whenever you go to buy something in the shops, consider what the same amount of money would get you on your gap year - for example, £1 will buy you lunch in Thailand, while £10 should cover a night's accommodation in India.

 4. Book your travel